FthrsAnalytics/presentations/Financial Statements with DAX in PBI/README.md

 ## Contents

-- `slides`: Contains the PowerPoint slides (`R Visuals in Power BI.pptx`).
+- `slides`: Contains the PowerPoint slides (`Financial Statements wtih DAX.pptx`).
-- `reports`: Includes the Power BI report (`R Visuals in Power BI.pbix`).
+- `reports`: Includes the Power BI report (`Financial Statements with DAX.pbix`).
-- `data`: Source files (`FPL Source Data.xlsx`).
+- `data`: Source files (`Various source files for the custom mapping tables and data model`).
-- `scripts`: Analysis scripts (`3 scripts that import, manipulate, and visualize the source data`).
+- `scripts`: Analysis scripts (`DAX Measures that populate the financial statements`).

 ## Usage

-To view the Power BI report, open `R Visuals in Power BI.pbix` with Power BI Desktop.
+To view the Power BI report, open `Financial Statements with DAX.pbix` with Power BI Desktop.
 You will have to update the file_path parameter to reference the location of your source files.

-For the R Scripts, ensure you have an R environment (I use RStudio) with necessary libraries installed.

 ## Additional Resources